Orndoff-Cross House

-Orndoff-Cross House, also known as the Henry Orndoff House, is a historic home located at Martinsburg, Berkeley County, West Virginia.
-It was built about 1796 and consists of a log house with additions.
+Orndoff-Cross House, also known as the Henry Orndoff House, is a historic home located in Martinsburg, Berkeley County, West Virginia.
+It was built around 1796 and consists of a log house with additions.
 The earliest addition dates from about 1830 and the latest from the 1990s.
 It is a two-story vernacular residence topped by a standing seam metal, side gable roof.
 Also on the property is a meat-hanging shed of log construction (c.
 1796).

 It was listed on the National Register of Historic Places in 2010.